ymuichiro/quick_learning_symbol_en/04_transaction.md

 > TransactionAnnounceResponse {message: 'packet 9 was pushed to the network via /transactions'}
 ```

-As in the script above, a response has `packet n was pushed to the network`, the transaction has been accepted by the node.
+As in the script above, a response will be sent: `packet n was pushed to the network`, this means that the transaction has been accepted by the node.
-This only means to the extent that there were no anomalies in the formatting of the transaction.
+However, this only means that there were no anomalies in the formatting of the transaction.
 In order to maximise the response speed of the node, Symbol returns the response of the received result and disconnects the connection before verifying the content of the transaction.
 The response value is merely the receipt of this information.
-If there is an error in the format, the message response will be as follows.
+If there is an error in the format, the message response will be as follows:

 ##### Sample output of response if announcement fails